We are seven months into 2020, so it’s a perfect time to share thoughts about art I enjoyed in 2019.

 As I got older, I read more about the abolitionists of the time, the men and women who recognized the horrors of slavery as it happened.
 Those who accepted that the institution shouldn’t be ‘normal’.
 It became harder to think of the founding fathers as fundamentally good men with flaws when some of their contemporaries understood that those shortcomings were monstrous in scale.

 Chris Jackson reminded me of that more innocent time in my life and of the singular impact George Washington still has in American culture/history.
 Casting a Black man in the role is a revolutionary act – a reminder that African Americans are central to the story of America and that the dreams we associate with the idea of America are ours.

 Although the tension between the physical identity of the actors and the historical identities of the individuals their characters are based on adds meaning to the story and places African American culture at the center of the American story, it also obscures the role of African Americans in the colonial era.

-There are a handful of references to slavery, but little that reminds the audience of the role that African Americans played in the Revolutionary War (on both sides of the conflict) or how present they were in early America.
+There are a handful of references to slavery, but little that reminds the audience of the pivotal role that African Americans played in the Revolutionary War (on both sides of the conflict) or how omnipresent they were in early America.
 The stage is filled with brown faces but there are no African American characters in the musical.
-There are no references to the compromises that perpetuated slavery and which laid part of the foundation for modern systemic racism (although there is a powerful track on the Hamilton mixtape that gives some hint of what might have been).
+There are no references to the compromises that perpetuated slavery, and which laid part of the foundation for modern systemic racism (although there is a powerful track on the Hamilton mixtape that gives some hint of what might have been).